 - Passing a stool should be free of pain.

 - Any child with pain during stool passage or lots of straining needs treatment.
 At the very least, the child should be treated with changes in diet.

 Imitators of Constipation: Normal Patterns and Stools

 - Straining in Babies.
 Grunting or straining while pushing out a stool is normal in young babies.
-It's hard to pass stool lying on your back with no help from gravity.
-Babies also become red in the face during straining.
+They are learning to relax their anus after 9 months of keeping it closed.
+It's also hard to pass stool lying on their back with no help from gravity.
+Babies also become red in the face and draw up their legs during straining.
 This is normal.

 - Brief straining under 10 minutes can occur at times at any age.

 - Large Stools.
 Size relates to the amount of food eaten.
 Large eaters have larger stools.

 - Hard or Dry Stools.
 Also can be normal if passed easily without too much straining.
 Often, this relates to poor fiber intake.
 Some children even have small, dry rabbit-pellet-like stools.

 - Constipation is common in children.